Integrate with Apple Education features

 The first-time user experience is as follows.

-The user provides their Managed Apple ID and XenMobile Server password used to authenticate to the XenMobile Server.
+The user provides their Managed Apple ID and XenMobile password used to authenticate to XenMobile.

-In the Apple ID setup step, the device prompts the user to provide their Managed Apple ID and Apple School Manager temporary password.
+In the Apple ID setup step, the device prompts the user to provide their Managed Apple ID and ASM temporary password.
 Those items authenticate the user to Apple services.

 The device prompts the user to create a password for their Managed Apple ID, used to protect their data in iCloud.

-At the end of the Setup Assistant, XenMobile Server starts installing the policies, apps, and media to the device.
-For apps and iBooks assigned at the user level, the assistant prompts instructors and students to register to VPP.
-After accepting the invitation, users receive their VPP apps and iBooks at the next deployment (within six hours).
+At the end of the Setup Assistant, XenMobile starts installing the policies, apps, and media to the device.
+For apps and iBooks assigned at the user level, the assistant prompts instructors and students to register to volume purchase.
+After accepting the invitation, users receive their volume purchase apps and iBooks at the next deployment (within six hours).

 Configure Shared iPads